-Funny thing about clichés is that the reason they stand the test of time is that they are usually true.
+The funny thing about clichés is that the reason they stand the test of time is that they are usually true.
 Oddly, even though we all know this, individuals continue to fall into the same traps.
 I cannot tell you how many people I have seen make unwise professional and personal decisions out of desperation or for the wrong reasons.
-It is almost as if they are grasping at straws and hoping that by blowing something up, they will end up with a better reality.
-It will definitely be different, but not always better.
+It is as if they are grasping at straws and hoping that by blowing something up, they will end up with a better reality.
+It will be different, but not always better.
 In fact, the consequences of their decisions often result in significant collateral damage because life isn’t lived in a vacuum.

 I don’t subscribe to the theory that there is a perfect job or spouse or lifestyle.
-I worry that our generation has started to jump into things too quickly only to find out that we cannot handle the ensuing challenges or commit to anything substantial long term.
+I worry that our generation has started to jump into things too quickly only to find out that we cannot handle the ensuing challenges or commit to anything substantial in the long term.
 If it’s acceptable to bail out when the going gets tough, then that’s the route people will take.